Consensys/ethereum-developer-tools-list/README.md

 * [Eth Fiddle](https://ethfiddle.com/) - IDE developed by [The Loom Network](https://loomx.io/) that allows you to write, compile and debug your smart contract.
 Easy to share and find code snippets.

 ### Other tools
+* [Atra Blockchain Services](https://console.atra.io) - Atra provides web services to help you build, deploy, and maintain decentralized applications on the Ethereum blockchain.
 * [Buidler](https://github.com/nomiclabs/buidler) - Extensible developer tool that helps smart contract developers increase productivity by reliably bringing together the tools they want.

 ### Test blockchain networks